Trump's USA Today op-ed contains a brazen lie

-USA Today published a remarkably dishonest op-ed by Donald Trump on Wednesday, wherein the president (or, more likely, his ghost writer) completely misrepresents his own record on health care policy, while lobbing outlandish attacks on Democratic policy positions.
+USA Today published a remarkably dishonest op-ed by President Donald Trump on Wednesday, wherein the president (or, more likely, his ghost writer) completely misrepresents his own record on health care policy while lobbing outlandish attacks on Democratic policy positions.

 “As a candidate, I promised that we would protect coverage for patients with pre-existing conditions and create new health care insurance options that would lower premiums,” the op-ed declares, adding that he has “kept that promise.”
 While it’s true that Trump repeatedly made that promise during his presidential campaign, he’s actually done everything in his power to break it since becoming president.
-Trump spent most of 2017 championing Republicans legislation to repeal Obamacare—bills that would have have allowed insurance companies to make policies unaffordable for people with preexisting conditions.
-When the House passed a bill last year that would have resulted in 24 million fewer people having health insurance, Trump summoned Paul Ryan and the rest of House leadership to the White House for a celebration.
-And earlier this year, the Trump administration signaled its support for an ongoing lawsuit to invalidate Obamacare—including the protections for people with preexisting conditions.
+Trump spent most of 2017 championing Republican legislation to repeal Obamacare—bills that would have have allowed insurance companies to make policies unaffordable for people with preexisting conditions.
+When the House passed a bill last year that would have resulted in 24 million fewer people having health insurance, Trump summoned Speaker Paul Ryan and the rest of House leadership to the White House for a celebration.
+And earlier this year, the Trump administration signaled its support for an ongoing lawsuit to invalidate Obamacare, including the protections for people with preexisting conditions.

 Trump also claims that health care premiums have come down on his watch.
 While it’s true that premiums on the Obamacare marketplaces are stable in 2019, that’s primarily because they already skyrocketed earlier in Trump’s administration thanks to the president’s efforts to weaken the law, such as ending the individual mandate.
 This handy premium tracker from the Kaiser Family Foundation shows how the average rate has gone up in states under Trump.
 In 2017, the national average was $359; by 2018, it was $481.